Fast Transients from Magnetic Disks Around Non-Spinning Collapsar Black Holes: Disk-Powered Outflows

 is concentrated in the eruptions, as shown by the vertical flux maps in panels (e) and (f).

-We find that the magnetic flux eruptions drive mildly relativistic ($\Gamma \approx 2$) outflows that occur every $ \sim 50\,\ms $ for a duration of $ \sim 10\,\ms $, consistent with the reconnection rate in collisional plasma \citep{Bhattacharjee2009,Uzdensky2010}.
-This indicates that flux eruptions are present for $ \sim 20\% $ of the time.
 Fig.~\ref{fig:MAPS}(e),(f) demonstrates that during an eruption, the vertical power from the flux eruption constitutes almost all the disk power.
 This indicates that the integrated energy from these flux eruptions may dominate over the BP mechanism, making flux eruptions the primary driver of the disk outflows.

 Figure~\ref{fig:0spin_end} presents a 3D rendering of the magnetization of the ejecta after breakout from the star (white dotted sphere).
 The mildly collimated, massive disk outflows (red) at $ v \approx 0.15c $ are embedded within a quasi-spherical, shocked, double-lobed structure (blue) moving at $ v \lesssim 0.4c $.
 As the disk-driven outflows interact with the infalling stellar material, they form a double-shocked cocoon layer.
-The shocked cocoon material falls back onto the disk, tilting it away from the axis of rotation and driving the wobbling motion \citep[see][]{Gottlieb2022c}.
+The shocked cocoon material falls back onto the disk, tilting it away from the axis of rotation and driving the wobbling motion.
+Our temporal resolution has prevented us from conducting a detailed analysis of the wobbling origin \citep[see][for analysis and discussion]{Gottlieb2022c}.
 The top panel of Figure~\ref{fig:hist} depicts the angular distribution of the isotropic equivalent energy of the outflows outside the star.
 It illustrates that the $ E \approx 10^{51.5}\,\erg $ ejecta is concentrated within a characteristic opening angle of $ \theta_{e} \approx \pi/4 $, resulting in isotropic equivalent energy of $ E_{\rm iso} \approx 10^{52}\,\erg $.

 The middle panel of Fig.~\ref{fig:hist} shows the time evolution of the bound (orange) and unbound (blue) mass in model $a0\omega\sigma HR$, determined by the Bernoulli parameter criterion $-(h + \sigma)u_{t}>1$, where $h = 1 + 4p/ \rho c^2$ is the specific enthalpy, and $u_t$ is the covariant time component of the four-velocity vector.
 The wobbling of the system causes the outflows to expand in multiple directions, misaligning with the spin axis and increasing the effective interaction area with the collapsing star.
 As a result, the disk outflows unbind $ \gtrsim 90\% $ of the star, leading to a substantial SN ejecta.
 The bound mass, comprising $ \lesssim 10\% $ of the star, indicates that the BH mass will remain relatively close to its birth mass, likely falling within the ``mass gap''.